ga-wdi-exercises/do_something_express_part4/readme.md

 # Do Something Part 4

-For tonight's homework, you will add AJAX to your front end to handle request. i.e. You'll convert this application to a single-page application!
+For tonight's homework, you will add AJAX to your front end to handle request.

+i.e. You'll convert
+this application to a single-page application!

+See how many of the checkpoints below you can reach.
+Remember: no-one's counting except you!

 ### Checkpoint 1: